chakwok/logistic-management-system-sinexwebapp/README.md

         update-database -configurationtypename AspIdentityConfiguration
         update-database -configurationtypename SinExConfiguration

-* Final solution for problematic database - Delete it!
+* Ultimate solution for problematic database - Delete it!

     Enter "SQL Server Object Explorer" in Quick Launch and find the correct database and delete it.
 Update database again in Package Manager Console.